talbano/edps-845/README.md

 3. Contribute to an existing R package.
 4. Collaborate with other students to develop, document, and share to GitHub your own (small) R package.

-## Some recommendations
+## Requirements

+* Use RStudio for development.
-* Use RStudio for development, and for git version control, after learning the command line.
+* Use Git at the command line for version control.
 * Use roxygen2 for documenting your functions and package.
-* Use R markdown and knitr for creating reports.
+* Use R markdown and knitr for creating assignment docs and reports.
 * Submit issues to github.

 ## Resources